flekschas/jupyter-scatter/paper.md

 Further, due to its usage of traitlets [@traitlets], Jupyter Scatter integrates easily with other widgets, which enables visualization researchers and practitioners to build domain-specific applications on top of Jupyter Scatter.
 For instance, the _Comparative Embedding Visualization_ widget [@manz2024general] uses Jupyter Scatter to display four synchronized scatter plots for guided comparison of embedding visualizations.
 [Andrés Colubri’s research group](https://co-labo.org/) is actively working on a new version of their _Single Cell Interactive Viewer_ which will be based on Jupyter Scatter.

+# Implementation

+Jupyter Scatter's architecture consists of two main components: a Python program running in the Jupyter kernel and a front-end program for interactive visualization.
+It implements this architecture using anywidget [@anywidget], creating a cross-platform Jupyter widget that runs across various notebook environments, including Jupyter, JupyterLab, Google Colab, and VS Code, as well as dashboarding frameworks like Shiny for Python, Solara, and Panel.
+The front-end widget is built on regl-scatterplot [@lekschas2023regl], a high-performance rendering library based on WebGL, ensuring efficient GPU-accelerated rendering.

+The Python backend uses anywidget and ipywidgets [@ipywidgets] for interaction with the front-end, leveraging binary data support to efficiently send in-memory data to the GPU, avoiding the overhead of JSON serialization.
+This approach enables the transfer of millions of data points from the Python kernel to the front-end with minimal latency.
+There is bidirectional communication between the visualization and the notebook kernel, meaning that the visualization state is shared between the front-end and kernel.
+Changes made on either side can be accessed and manipulated, allowing updates to various scatterplot properties and access to states like selections from other notebook cells.
+Coordination is managed using anywidget APIs, and users can connect the visualization to other ipywidgets such as sliders, dropdowns, and buttons to create interactive

 # Related Work

 There are many Python packages for rendering scatter plots in notebook-like environments.
 General-purpose visualization libraries like Matplotlib [@hunter2007matplotlib], Bokeh [@bokeh], or Altair [@altair] offer great customizability but do not scale to millions of points.
 They also don't offer bespoke features for exploring scatter plots and require manual configuration.